felixyates/TechBot/README.md

 *Note, you can view these at any time with the command >help*

 ### Moderation
-* kick {mention-user} - Simple kick command
+* kick {mention-user} - Simple kick command.
-* ban {mention-user} - Simple ban command
+* ban {mention-user} - Simple ban command.
-* purge {number-of-messages} - Deletes the specified number of messages.
-Currently broken.
+* purge {no-of-messages} - Deletes the specified number of messages (up to 100 messages up to 14 days old).

 ### Voice
 * fnaf - Plays the FNAF phone call.
-* cats - Don't even ask.
-Harry's idea.
 * fortnite - Plays the old Fortnite Christmas music.
 * boom - Plays the Vine boom sound effect.
 * breakfromads - Plays the Spotify 'Wanna break from the ads?' clip.